medeiros/medeiros.github.io/_posts/2020-11-09-Kafka-KSQL-Concepts.md

 Kafka KSQL works with queries.
 In that regard, there are two types of queries to consider and to understand:

-- **Push Queries**: The query the state of the system in motion and continue to output results until they meet a LIMIT condition or are terminated by the user.
+- **Push Queries**: Query the state of the system in motion (real-time) and continue to output results until they meet a LIMIT condition or are terminated by the user.
-  - These are the most common queries
+  - These are the most common queries (and default from KSQL 5.3 onwards)
   - `EMIT CHANGES` clause is required for this type of query since KSQL 5.4 onwards.
 - **Pull Queries**: Query the current state of the system, return a result,